Mupanguri/Retrieve/Tenda-TX2-Pro-Setup-Guide.md

 # 📶 Victim Guest Network - Tenda TX2 Pro Router Setup Guide

 ## 🎯 Overview
-This guide specifically covers setting up captive portal functionality on your **Tenda TX2 Pro WiFi 6 Router** to automatically serve your HICC Guest Network portal when users connect to your WiFi.
+This guide specifically covers setting up captive portal functionality on your **Tenda TX2 Pro WiFi 6 Router** to automatically serve your Victim Guest Network portal when users connect to your WiFi.

 ---